iam-andycoal/Alx_DjangoLearnLab/Introduction_to_Django/LibraryProject/LibraryProject/README.md

-An introductory exercise into Django - a popular Python web framework.
+An introductory project into Django - a popular Python web framework.